InjectiveLabs/injective-price-oracle/README.md

 # injective-price-oracle

 Injective's Oracle with dynamic price feeds.
-Allows anyone to start their own pre-approved price submissin process to the oracle module on the Injective Chain.
+Allows anyone to start their own pre-approved price submission process to the oracle module on the Injective Chain.

 ## Getting Started